dfinance/dnode/README.md

 Default VM configuration file placed into `~/.dnd/config/vm.toml`, and will be initialized after `init` command.

-As Move VM in case of WB connected using GRPC protocol (as alpha implementation, later it will be changed for stability), `vm.toml` contains such default parameters:
+As Move VM in case of DN connected using GRPC protocol (as alpha implementation, later it will be changed for stability), `vm.toml` contains such default parameters:

 ```toml